title

 Malta (capital Valletta).
 Gray is urban area.

-World Factbook: "Malta produces only about 20% of its food needs, has limited fresh water supplies, and has few domestic energy sources.
-Malta's geographic position between the Europe and North Africa makes it a target for illegal immigration, which has strained Malta's political and economic resources.
+World Factbook as of November 2014: "Malta - the smallest economy in the euro zone - produces only about 20% of its food needs, has limited fresh water supplies, and has few domestic energy sources.
+Malta's geographic position between Europe and North Africa makes it a target for irregular migration, which has strained Malta's political and economic resources.
 Malta's fertility rate is below the EU average, and population growth in recent years has largely been from immigration, putting increasing pressure on the pension system.
-Malta adopted the euro on 1 January 2008."
+Malta adopted the euro on 1 January 2008.
+Malta's economy is dependent on foreign trade, manufacturing, and tourism, and was hurt by the global economic downturn, but fared better than most other EU member states.
+Malta has low unemployment relative to other European countries, and growth has recovered since the 2009 recession.
+Malta's financial services industry has grown in recent years and it has avoided contagion from the European financial crisis, largely because its debt is mostly held domestically and its banks have low exposure to the sovereign debt of peripheral European countries.
+The EU reopened an excessive deficit procedure against Malta in June 2013, having found that its forecasted deficit for the year was likely to exceed 3% of GDP."

 Economic growth rate